Nissan GT-R (R35) Review & Buyers Guide

 Best Nissan GT-R for The Money

-When the time comes for you to hunt down your GT-R, it really is a no-brainer to go for a 2012 or newer car.
-Please realize that the 2013 – 2015 models do not offer anything new worth noting, so it’s safe to say that the 2012 model year is the perfect blend of value coupled with latest technological advancements.
+When the time comes for you to hunt down your GT-R, it really is a no-brainer to go for a 2010-2014 car.
 The improvements that come in the 2012 model year alone are worth the $10,000 premium over earlier model year GT-Rs.
 You get nearly 95% of the performance of the latest model for $20k less.
 If you can find a clean and moderate to low mileage 2012 Nissan GT-R for under $60,000, then that would be the best GT-R to buy in our opinion.

 The earlier GT-Rs (09-11) can be bought for cheap now since the demand is less.
 These cars only make sense to purchase if a) you don’t mind risking a transmission failure and possible $15k repair bill, or b) if you plan to modify your GT-R and plan a full build from the ground up.
 In that case, the 2009 GT-R is a wonderful foundation.